Java/Kotlin SDK migration guide

 In all error cases:

-• The error field is set to true in the PNStatus.
+• The error field is true in PNStatus.

-• The exception field contains the underlying exception that caused the disconnect.
+• The exception field contains the exception that caused the disconnect.

 • There are no dedicated error categories.
-To get the error details, you must access the exception field of the error.
+To get details, use the exception field.

 Access Manager